ToadWalker37/startup/README.md

 - Application elements - Used good contrast and whitespace, consistent colors, and buttons are using bootstrap.
 - Application text content - Consistent font.
 Text is displayed using the Segoe UI/Helvetica/Noto font family.
 - Application images - I added curved edges around my listing thumbnail photos on the browse page.
 I also made a carousel on the listing page.

+## JavaScript deliverable

+For this deliverable I implemented by JavaScript so that the application works for multiple users using the same computer and browser.
+I also added placeholders for future technology.

+    login - Users can create accounts and this allows them to create listings when they navigate to the Dashboard page. database - Listing and account data is stored and retrieved from LocalStorage, and it will be replaced with the database data later.
+    WebSocket - Users can favorite vehicles and this is shown on the listing page to everyone upon refresh.
+Later, a refresh will not be necessary because WebSocket messages will automatically update the "favorites" count of a vehicle. application logic - Users can search for specific vehicles in the database by clicking checkboxes on the Browse page.
+They can also create listings and they will be automatically redirected to the Dashboard page once their listing is created.
+And listing details are displayed using JavaScript according to the vehicle ID passed into the URL.